Regional Victorian Trials Alliance:

 Increase regional trial participation in immunotherapy, and increase knowledge of side effects across regional workforce.

-Providing access to immunotherpy research, especially in cancers newer to immunotherapy interventions, represents a great potential improvement in health outcomes for regional Victorians.
+Providing access to immunotherapy research, especially in cancers newer to immunotherapy interventions, represents a great potential improvement in health outcomes for regional Victorians.

 Increase number of trials at regional sites, increase engagment of regional clinicians in clinical trial design.